 Before beginning your home remodel project, you must obtain building permits.
 These permits are like permission slips from your local government, ensuring that your work meets local regulations and will leave your home safe for future occupants.
 Building permits vary by city and state, and you should consult the building department in your area to determine which permits are required for your project.
 Once you have obtained your permits, it is essential to post a copy of your application in your home’s window.

 Not only will your project be delayed, but the previous owners may also sue you if you do not have the necessary permits.
 In addition, unpermitted work can result in unpaid property taxes and hurt your chances of selling your home.
-Therefore, you must obtain all permits before you start any home improvement project.
+Therefore, you must obtain all permits before you start any home remodeling project.
 There are some exceptions, but you should always check with your local building authority before beginning any work.

 When you are ready to remodel your home, you need funding.
 There are several ways to obtain this funding.
 Home equity loans are one popular way to get this money.
-These loans pay off the existing mortgage and provide cash for your home improvement project.
-Depending on the time you took out the original mortgage, the interest rate on these loans may be higher than on a conventional mortgage, but they can be a viable option.
+These loans pay off the existing mortgage and provide cash for your home remodeling project.
+Depending on when you took out the original mortgage, the interest rate on these loans may be higher than on a conventional mortgage, but they can be a viable option.
 Closing costs are typically about 2% to 5% of the loan amount.

 A 0% introductory interest rate credit card can be convenient for more minor home improvements.
 If you can repay the loan in full within the introductory period, you will only have to pay a low interest rate.
 Credit cards can provide a low-interest loan that fits your budget if you cannot pay off the balance within the introductory period.
 Credit cards also offer the added convenience of dispute rights in case you don’t get the money you need.